ECORESTORATION & SANITATION

 From 1995 itself SVADES had initiated addressing the Sanitation issue in the rural villages’ while the “Swatch Bharat Mission” had been framed in 2014.
 By constructing Household Sanitary Latrines (HSL) in 1996, SVADES had pioneered in Swatch Bharat mission and now in 2020 by initiating constructing Household Sanitary Bathroom (HSB), SVADES had pioneered another activity.

-88 School Sanitation Units (SSL-School Sanitary Latrine units) separate for both girls and boys along with teachers in the Panchayat Primary Schools of 75 different villages of Gujarat)
+152 School Sanitation Units (SSL-School Sanitary Latrine units) separate for both girls and boys, along with teachers in the Panchayat Primary Schools of 152 different villages of Gujarat

-More than 25 Baby Toilets in different Aanganwadies
+More than 70 Baby Toilets in different Aanganwadi

 SVADES is training women members of the SHGs for the production of Vermin-Compost using bio-waste.
 This produced Vermin-Compost is being used in their farm fields as well as they have started selling of Vermin-Compost and thus have supportive earnings.